Data-Sci-2021/Linguistic-reflection-of-perceived-symptom-controllability/final_report.md

 constructs that can predict patient symptom controllability at 8 weeks.
 The AIC and BIC are lower in final model 2 than final model 1.
-Therefore, final model 2 was chosen as the model to explain the linguistic reflections of patient perceived symptom controllability.
+Therefore, final model 2 was chosen as the model to explain the linguistic reflections of patient-perceived symptom controllability.

 ### 2.4.5 Explanation of final model 2

-After controlled for participant ID, baseline controllability, and participant education, “immerse writing of experience” is a marginal negative predictor for controllability at 8 weeks.
-In the immersive writing of a traumatic event, the more authentic and relevant participants write their symptom experience (cancer), the more likely they relive the event and thus might feel worse and loss of control over the related traumatic event (dealing with multiple ans severe symptoms) they are experiencing now.
+After controlling for participant ID, baseline controllability, and participant education, “immerse writing of experience” is a marginal negative predictor for controllability at 8 weeks.
+In the immersive writing of a traumatic event, the more authentic and relevant participants write their symptom experience (cancer), the more likely they relive the event and thus might feel worse and lose control over the related traumatic event (dealing with multiple and severe symptoms) they are experiencing now.

-After controlled for participant ID, baseline controllability, and participant education, “confidence and motivation” is a significant positive predictor for controllability at 8 weeks.
-When cancer survivors are confident and motivated fight against cancer, they are more likely to manage the symptoms better.
+After controlling for participant ID, baseline controllability, and participant education, “confidence and motivation” is a significant positive predictor for controllability at 8 weeks.
+When cancer survivors are confident and motivated to fight against cancer, they are more likely to manage the symptoms better.

-After controlled for participant ID, baseline controllability, and participant education, “emotionanlly distant” is a significant negative predictor for controllability at 8 weeks.
-In expressive writing, some participants wrote rich narratives of their experience and emotionally invested while others were simply informative and emotionally distant from the topic.
+After controlling for participant ID, baseline controllability, and participant education, “emotionally distant” is a significant negative predictor for controllability at 8 weeks.
+In expressive writing, some participants wrote rich narratives of their experience and were emotionally invested while others were simply informative and emotionally distant from the topic.
 When participants were emotionally distant from the event they are dealing with, they are less likely to deal with the issues.

-After controlled for participant ID, baseline controllability, and participant education, “venting” is a significant positive predictor for controllability at 8 weeks.
-Studies on expressive writing have shown that venting help patients release negative emotions and maintain healthy mental state to manage their symptoms better
+After controlling for participant ID, baseline controllability, and participant education, “venting” is a significant positive predictor for controllability at 8 weeks.
+Studies on expressive writing have shown that venting help patients release negative emotions and maintain a healthy mental state to manage their symptoms better

-After controlled for participant ID, baseline controllability, and participant education, “effort to fight cancer” is a significant positive predictor for controllability at 8 weeks.
-When participants try hard to fight cancer and survive, they are more motivated to manage their symptoms to have a life with better quality.
+After controlling for participant ID, baseline controllability, and participant education, “effort to fight cancer” is a significant positive predictor for controllability at 8 weeks.
+When participants try hard to fight cancer and survive, they are more motivated to manage their symptoms to have a life of better quality.

-After controlled for participant ID, baseline controllability, and participant education, “pressure and effort to work” is a marginally negative predictor for controllability at 8 weeks.
-When patients talked about their work and job, most of them describe how cancer symptoms affect their employment or work routine and how their job make their symptom worse.
-On the other hand, some types of works aggravates patients’ symptoms, such as pain, fatigue, abdominal bloating.
+After controlling for participant ID, baseline controllability, and participant education, “pressure and effort to work” is a marginally negative predictor for controllability at 8 weeks.
+When patients talked about their work and job, most of them describe how cancer symptoms affect their employment or work routine and how their job makes their symptoms worse.
+On the other hand, some types of works aggravate patients’ symptoms, such as pain, fatigue, abdominal bloating.
 Here is an example “I have to push myself all day to keep up with my job duties.
 Shortly after I eat lunch, I usually have that ‘sugar’ drop and want to crawl in a hole and nap.”
 “I have to lay in bed for a few days before going back to work.”

-After controlled for participant ID, baseline controllability, and participant education, “detailed symptom description” is a significant positive predictor for controllability at 8 weeks.
-Reflecting and describing how symptom affects daily life helps patients think about their symptoms in a different way to create condition for behavior change.
-Patients might be more aware of the limitations of current belief and behavior.The more participants reflect on their symptoms and how they manage it, the more likely they are willing to try new strategies to better manage their symptoms.
+After controlling for participant ID, baseline controllability, and participant education, “detailed symptom description” is a significant positive predictor for controllability at 8 weeks.
+Reflecting and describing how symptom affects daily life helps patients think about their symptoms in a different way to create a condition for behavior change.
+Patients might be more aware of the limitations of current beliefs and behavior.
+The more participants reflect on their symptoms and how they manage them, the more likely they are willing to try new strategies to better manage their symptoms.

-After controlled for participant ID, baseline controllability, and participant education, “financial stress” is a significant negative predictor for controllability at 8 weeks.
-Many participants talked about how financial struggling affects their emotional and social participationIt is not surprising that general loss of control influence their perceived sense of control over symptoms, such as depression, anxiety.
+After controlling for participant ID, baseline controllability, and participant education, “financial stress” is a significant negative predictor for controllability at 8 weeks.
+Many participants talked about how financial struggling affects their emotional and social participation is not surprising that general loss of control influences their perceived sense of control over symptoms, such as depression, anxiety.

 # 3 Conclusions and implications

-Based on the controllability linguistic markers, it is important for the patients to reflect their symptoms in a personal and meaningful way although there might be risk that immerse writing can evoke negative emotions.
-When controlled for participants and their baseline controllability scores and education, patients who are confident and motivated, tend to release negative emotions, and make great efforts to fight cancer in general are more likely to have better control of their symptoms.
+Based on the controllability of linguistic markers, the patients need to reflect their symptoms in a personal and meaningful way although there might be a risk that immerse writing can evoke negative emotions.
+When controlled for participants and their baseline controllability scores and education, patients who are confident and motivated, tend to release negative emotions and make great efforts to fight cancer, in general, are more likely to have better control of their symptoms.
 Those who are experiencing stress from employment and finance are more likely to do poorly in symptom control.

-In contrast to f2f intervention where patients engage with materials in a structured and monitored way, and clinicians directly observe patients behavior and provide feedback, in digital intervention, it is important to target the limited clinician’s attention to patients who need it most.
-The linguistic features identified in the message board can help clinicians monitor patient sense of control.
-By identifying patients who are likely to end up not improve their ability to control symptoms before it is too late, the clinicians can provide emotional support and tailor the content in time to help those patients control their symptom better.
+In contrast to f2f intervention where patients engage with materials in a structured and monitored way, and clinicians directly observe patients’ behavior and provide feedback, in digital intervention, it is important to target the limited clinician’s attention to patients who need it most.
+The linguistic features identified in the message board can help clinicians monitor patients’ sense of control.
+By identifying patients who are likely to end up not improving their ability to control symptoms before it is too late, the clinicians can provide emotional support and tailor the content in time to help those patients control their symptoms better.

 # 4 Limitations